ryanseddon/yeti-adaptors/jasmine/readme.md

 # jasmine Yeti adaptor

 Super simple adaptor you can drop straight into your jasmine test suite.
-Place the `jasmine-yeti-adaptor.js` file right after the qunit.js file.
+Place the `jasmine-yeti-adaptor.js` file right after the jasmine file.

 In order for Yeti to know what to pass back and if any tests failed etc you need to do a small bit of setup code.